• >

 Finally, remember that withdrawing funds from an ISA may impact the amount you can invest that tax year.

-If, for example, you pay in £20,000 then withdraw £5,000, you won’t be able to top your ISA up again until the beginning of the next tax year as you would have already used up your entire ISA allowance of £20,000.
+If, for example, you pay in £20,000 then withdraw £5,000, you may not be able to top your ISA up again until the beginning of the next tax year as you would have already used up your entire ISA allowance of £20,000.
+For this reason, it’s worth checking whether you have a flexible ISA that will allow this type of transaction.

 Start investing with a stocks and shares ISA